RespiraWorks/Ventilator/software/controller/integration_tests/README.md

 ## Current status

+The following two scripts are available for (semi-)automated integration testing.

+[deploy_test.sh](deploy_test.sh) - will build and deploy a specified integration test to a specific prototype referenced by serial designation alias.
+Script is self-documented.

-For now there is a [bash script](run_all.sh) that runs a sequence of simple HAL tests each for about 10 seconds, ending by putting the controller into an idle loop.
-You must specify the device on which you want to run those tests.
+[bash script](run_all.sh) - will deploy a sequence of integration tests each for about 15 seconds, ending by putting the controller into an idle loop.
+Must specify serial alias.
-Documentation is in the script itself.